IN THE SPRING OF 2012,

 my husband, Jay, and I opened Button in Arbor Lodge in North Portland.
 I had been searching for a career that was both family-friendly and community-oriented and I imagined Button as a warm space for folks to come and peruse the rotating selection of wares while meeting up with friends and dropping off their own treasures for consignment.
 Word soon spread about the new little shop in the neighborhood, and the roster of consignors began to grow, building the foundation for what Button is today.

 In early 2018, we had the opportunity to expand, doubling in size.
 With this expansion, we added a collection of gifts and housewares, most of which are locally sourced.

 We are so glad to be here to serve you and we hope that you feel that when you walk in the door.

 Giving back to our community has been a priority since Button opened.
-We hold quarterly fundraisers each year and will continue to do this.
+Prior to COVID, we held quarterly fundraisers each year and will continue to do this as soon as we are able.
 To date, we’ve been able to donate over $19,000 to various organizations including Community Warehouse, Unidos, Save the Children, Planned Parenthood, Q Center, and Family Forward, and Black Visions Collective.
 Moving forward, we commit to ensuring that at least half of the organizations we choose are led by and working with our local BIPoC communities.